 Step 1: Alert the Keck Media Relations Team about Upcoming Research

-- Alert the Keck Medicine of USC media relations team as soon as your paper/study is accepted into a journal or conference program (usually a few months in advance of presentation or publication).
+- Alert the Keck Medicine of USC media relations team as soon as you begin enrollment for your clinical trial or your paper/study is accepted into a journal or conference program (usually a few months in advance of presentation or publication).

-- With sufficient time, the media relations team will consider the research and its likely media interest, and will approach media in advance (with stories held until presentation or publication date).
+- With sufficient time, the media relations team will consider the research and its likely media interest, and will approach media in advance (with stories held until presentation or publication date, as appropriate).

 - Please note that not all research shared with the media relations team will warrant media relations.
-The following are some criteria that increase the potential for a media relations push from the Keck team:
+The following are some criteria that increase the potential for generating media relations:

 - The paper or presentation is original research.